Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_paint_tile_properties.webp
    :align: center
-   :alt: Painting tile properties using the TileSet editor
+   :alt: Painting tile properties using the LayeredTileSet editor

-   Painting tile properties using the TileSet editor
+   Painting tile properties using the LayeredTileSet editor

 Tile property painting is especially useful with properties that are time-consuming to set manually, such as collision shapes: